fresh8/governance/doc/0003-engineering-principles.md

 ### Invest in teams, not projects

+### Ease recruiting

+Try to pick technologies that will let us hire the right candidates (ie, not COBOL).
+Understand the training tradeoff when choosing to write custom quick-wins.
+This is especially relevant in teams/sectors with a high turnover rate.

 ## Consequences

 Decision processes within the team should align with our principles, with deviations being raised to team leads.
 Deviations may mean a change in principles are required, or should highlight issues with development work or processes that require re-alignment.